msillano/tuyaDAEMON/tuyaTRIGGER/README.md

 **note**
- - **TuyaTRIGGER** is based on simple automations in _tuya-cloud_, more stable over time and reliable than the protocols used with the devices, which can change with each new version.
+ - **TuyaTRIGGER** is based on simple automations in _tuya-cloud_, more stable over the time and reliable than the protocols used with the devices, which can change with each new version.

  - analog values can't be sent from Tuya this way, because tuya-cloud does not allow the use of calculated values.
 But comparations are allowed: e.g. send trigger if `'temperature < 16'`.
 (Available: `<`; `=`; `>`).
 We can 'mirror' `BOOLEAN` dp (2 automations) `ENUM` dp: [0|1|2]  (3 automations) or also `INT`, but converted to ENUM when required: `{<16|16-20|21-25|26-30|31-35|36-40|>40}` but many automations are required (7 for this example).